-In contrast, whereas randomly selected CHAs have lower pro-sociality in the treatment group, panel selection undoes this difference because, as shown in Figure 3, the most talented applicants in each pool have the same level of pro-sociality, and panels select these.
-The fact that treatment creates a tradeoff between ability and pro-sociality for low ability applicants is of no consequence because these are not hired.
-It is important to note that this requires no knowledge of the applicants' pro-sociality and does not rely on the expertise of the panel.
-Indeed, any mechanism that selects the most talented, including an automatic rule on test scores, would neutralize the trade-off.
+In contrast, whereas randomly selected CHAs have lower prosociality in the treatment group, panel selection undoes this difference because, as shown in Figure 3, the most talented applicants in each pool have the same level of prosociality, and panels select these.
+The fact that treatment creates a trade-off between ability and prosociality for low-ability applicants is of no consequence because these are not hired.